Cap-go/capacitor-flash/README.md

 isSwitchedOn() => Promise<{ value: boolean; }>
 ```

-Checks if the flashlight is turned on or off
+Checks if the flashlight is currently turned on or off.

 **Returns:** <code>Promise&lt;{ value: boolean; }&gt;</code>

+**Since:** 1.0.0

 --------------------